wheelofheaven/wheelofheaven.io/content/en/resources/jurassic-world/index.md

   resources:
     parent: "browse"
 medium: "cinematographic-film"
-topics: ["Age of Aquarius", "Cyberparadism", "Intelligent Design", "Futurism"]
+topics: ["Age of Aquarius", "Cyberparadism", "Fiction", "Intelligent Design", "Futurism"]
 ---

 _Jurassic World_ is a 2015 American science fiction adventure film and the fourth installment in the _Jurassic Park_ franchise.
 Directed by Colin Trevorrow and written by Trevorrow, Derek Connolly, Rick Jaffa, and Amanda Silver, the film is set 22 years after the events of the original _Jurassic Park_ and takes place on the same fictional Central American island of Isla Nublar, off Costa Rica's Pacific Coast.